 In an effort to rejuvenate downtown Seattle, community planners and real estate developers created the $10.6 million Pike Place Project, which would be financed by federal urban renewal programs.
-On August 11, 1969, the City Council voted to proceed with the project.
-In response, to oppose the project, Friends of the Market launched an initiative campaign resulting in the creation of a seven-acre historic district on May 15, 1971.
+On August 11, 1969, the city council voted to proceed with the project.
+In response, to oppose the project the advocacy group Friends of the Market launched an initiative campaign resulting in the creation of a seven-acre historic district on May 15, 1971.
 The measure was approved by 60 percent of the voters.